InnerSourceCommons/japan/Understanding-the-InnerSource-Checklist/3-the-most-important-role-and-the-first-step-trusted-committer.md

 We are enhancing our promotion path to Fellow for developers to reflect this complexity.
 This allows us to reward the “full-stack” developers we are creating and allows promotion without having to move to management roles that some developers find to be tedious.
 We get to keep the programmers that really understand the various codebases and encourage them to help refactor and reduce technical debt.

-<sup>[1](#tbd)</sup> GitHub uses the term PR, as do several other tools.
+<sup><span id="annotation-1">1</span></sup> GitHub uses the term PR, as do several other tools.
 Companies not using these tools might call the same thing problem reports, change requests, or tickets.